Ardat-Giggsy/mymp/README.md

 A fully functional MPEG video player.

-Hope you will find this crap useful!
+Hope you will find this gadget useful!

 -Rui